Lavender – Lavandula Angustifolia

 The variety we grow on our plateau is lavender officinalis, also known as “fine lavender”.
 This variety grows at altitudes of 600 meters and higher.

-It takes around 130 kg of flowers to distill 1 liter of essential oil.
+It takes about 130 kg of flowers to distill 1 liter of essential oil.
 In good years, 1 hectare of plantation can produce up to 50 liters of essential oil.

 Recognizing it among lavender can be tricky.
-To tell them apart, you have to get up close.
+To tell them apart, you need to get closer.

-Lavender is small and has a single flower on each stem, its bloom is lighter and its spikes are ruffled.
+Lavender is small, with a single flower on each stem, a lighter color and ruffled spikes.

 There are 28 varieties of lavender worldwide.